fyrus7/FyrusDigitalAlarmClock/README.md

 4. 2 Button
 5. Passive Buzzer
 6. On/Off Switch
-7. 2 Custom Fonts Provided (Paste it inside Adafruit_GFX_Library / Fonts)
+7. 2 Custom Fonts Provided (Paste it inside Adafruit_GFX_Library / Fonts).

-8. (Optional) LiPo 3.7v Battery (or 2 AA Battery with Holder)
+8. (Optional) LiPo 3.7v Battery (or 2 AA Battery with Holder).
-9. (Optional) TP4056 Charging Module (if use LiPo Battery)
+9. (Optional) TP4056 Charging Module (if use LiPo Battery).

 # What to connect where?
  1. connect display and DS3231 to I2C pin as usual.
  2. connect SQW pin from DS3231 to pin 2 of Arduino.
  3. connect button 1 to pin 3 (button interrupt), connect button 2 to pin 4.
  4. connect Buzzer to pin 5.

+# What Tou Need?
+1. DS3231 RTC
+2. Arduino Pro Mini or Arduino Nano (ATmega328P 3.3v or 5v).
+3. Oled Display 0'96 SSD1306.
+4. 2 Button.
+5. Passive Buzzer.
+6. On/Off Switch.
+7. (Optional) LiPo 3.7v Battery (or AA Battery).
+8. (Optional) TP4056 Module to charge the LiPo.

+ALSO, the 2 Fonts provided, paste it inside Adafruit GFX library folder.
+( Adafuirt_GFX_Library / Fonts / HERE ).

 # HOW TO USE
 * Press Button 1 & Button 2 simultaneously to enter Menu.